X-linked hypophosphatemia: Genetics

 XLH affects about 1:20,000 individuals and is the most common cause of inherited phosphate wasting.

 It is associated with a mutation in the PHEX gene sequence, located on the human X chromosome at location Xp22.2-p22.1.
 The PHEX protein regulates another protein called fibroblast growth factor 23 (produced from the FGF23 gene).
 Fibroblast growth factor 23 normally inhibits the kidneys' ability to reabsorb phosphate into the bloodstream.
 Gene mutations in PHEX prevent it from correctly regulating fibroblast growth factor 23.
-The overactivity of FGF-23 reduces vitamin D 1α-hydroxylation and phosphate reabsorption by the kidneys, leading to hypophosphatemia and the related features of ricket.
+The overactivity of FGF-23 reduces vitamin D 1α-hydroxylation and phosphate reabsorption by the kidneys, leading to hypophosphatemia and the related features of rickets.
 Also in XLH, where PHEX enzymatic activity is absent or reduced, osteopontin—a mineralization-inhibiting secreted substrate protein found in the extracellular matrix of bone—accumulates in bone (and teeth) to contribute to the osteomalacia (and odontomalacia) as shown in the mouse homolog (Hyp) of XLH and in XLH patients.

 The disorder is inherited in an X-linked dominant manner.
 This means the defective gene responsible for the disorder (PHEX) is located on the X chromosome, and only one copy of the defective gene is sufficient to cause the disorder when inherited from a parent who has the disorder.
 Males are normally hemizygous for the X chromosome, having only one copy.
 As a result, X-linked dominant disorders usually show higher expressivity in males than females.

 As the X chromosome is one of the sex chromosomes (the other being the Y chromosome), X-linked inheritance is determined by the sex of the parent carrying a specific gene and can often seem complex.
 This is because, typically, females have two copies of the X-chromosome and males have only one copy.
 The difference between dominant and recessive inheritance patterns also plays a role in determining the chances of a child inheriting an X-linked disorder from their parentage.

 Diagnosis

-The clinical laboratory evaluation of rickets begins with assessment of serum calcium, phosphate, and alkaline phosphatase levels.
+The clinical laboratory evaluation of rickets begins with assessing serum calcium, phosphate, and alkaline phosphatase levels.
 In hypophosphatemic rickets, calcium levels may be within or slightly below the reference range; alkaline phosphatase levels will be significantly above the reference range.Biochemically, XLH is recognized by hypophosphatemia.

 Carefully evaluate serum phosphate levels in the first year of life, because the concentration reference range for infants (5.0–7.5 mg/dL) is high compared with that for adults (2.7–4.5 mg/dL).

 Serum parathyroid hormone levels are within the reference range or slightly elevated. calcitriol (1,25-(OH)2 vitamin D3) levels are low or within the lower reference range.
 Most importantly, urinary loss of phosphate is above the reference range.

 The renal tubular reabsorption of phosphate (TRP) in X-linked hypophosphatemia is 60%; normal TRP exceeds 90% at the same reduced plasma phosphate concentration.
 The TRP is calculated with the following formula: